 With over 2000 Square Rugs, at RugKnots we have made sure that our customers get the best quality rugs in the whole United States.
 Check out this regal red Ziegler area rug.

 - Good for large spaces (living rooms, seating areas, office)

 - Great for when you need something long and thin, like a hallway runner or a kitchen rug

-Arrange your seating area BEFORE you measure for your rug.
+We love the geometrical collection of rugs at RugKnots, they have some really eye-catching pieces.
+Like this one below.
+Arrange your seating area before you measure for your rug.
 By doing this, you can figure out the exact size you need, and size up from there!

 1. Bay Window/Breakfast Nook